-All items must be purchased from P&C Uniform Shop except for socks, shoes, track pants, dress pants and belt.
+All items must be purchased from P&C Uniform Shop except for socks, shoes, track pants, plain black dress pants (trousers or slacks) and belt.
 Track pants may be purchased from the P & C Uniform Shop or other stores.

-Boys and Girls Day Uniform
+Junior Day Uniform

+- TSHS Junior polo shirt (compulsory for year 7-9 students)

+- TSHS plain black shorts

+- Plain black tracksuit pants

+- TSHS cap or bucket hat

+- Plain all white or all black socks

-- TSHS Junior polo shirt (compulsory for year 7-9 students) - TSHS plain black shorts - It is compulsory for all students to purchase school identified shorts, only available from the School Canteen. - TSHS cap or bucket hat
+- It is compulsory for all students to purchase school identified uniform, only available from the School Canteen